Proyash40/sputifi-desk/Journal.md

 #### funny part

-I'd not use this CAD file, I'd use a plastic box, I already own, make some necessary changes  nd save some extra penny. 😋
+I'd not use this CAD file, I'd use a plastic box, I already own, make some necessary changes  nd save some extra penny.
+I made just for experience. 😋